-The gear selector must be in the "N" (Neutral) or "P" (Park) position before you can start the engine.
+The shift lever must be in the NEUTRAL or PARK position before you can start the engine.
 Apply the brakes before shifting into any driving gear.

 Damage to the transmission may occur if the following precautions are not observed:

 - Shift into PARK only after the vehicle has come to a complete stop. - Shift into or out of REVERSE only after the vehicle has come to a complete stop and the engine is at idle speed. - Do not shift from REVERSE, PARK, or NEUTRAL into any forward gear when the engine is above idle speed. - Before shifting into any gear, make sure your foot is firmly on the brake pedal.